christiannwamba/herm-workshop/content/05-authorization-and-permission/51-enable-jwt-on-hasura.md

 You can either supply an admin secret or use a JWT.
 With JWT, you can limit access to resources based on role(s) of users.

-## Exercise 3: Enable JWT Mode
+## Exercise 2a: Enable JWT Mode on Dev

-To use JWT for authentication, you have to enable it using either the `--jwt-secret` flag or the `HASURA_GRAPHQL_JWT_SECRET` environmental variable in your `docker-compse.yml` file.
+To use JWT for authentication, you have to enable it using either the `--jwt-secret` flag or the `HASURA_GRAPHQL_JWT_SECRET` environmental variable in your `docker-compose.yml` file.
 This config property takes a value, which is the JWT config.

 You can get your Auth0 JWT config from the [Hasura JWT Config Generator](https://hasura.io/jwt-config).
 Choose Auth0 and enter your Auth0 domain (format: `<username>.auth0.com`).
 Click **GENERATE CONFIG** afterward to get the config.